juliettevivien/ReSync_dev/README.md

 # ReSync

 ## About
-ReSync is an open-acess tool to align intracerebral recordings (from DBS electrodes) with external recordings.
-A manuscript describing ReSync's functionality and methodology will follow.
+ReSync is an open-acess tool to align intracerebral recordings (from DBS electrodes) with external electrophysiological recordings.
+A manuscript describing ReSync's functionality and methodology will (hopefully) follow.

 This repo is structured as follows: